otakuuuuuu/nevertoolate/README.md

 Wed 27 May, 2020
 - Move javascript and css languages out of .php, now have seperate files linked to each .php
 - Modify the gap from calculator page
-- Fix the error in map page
+- Minor enhancements & bug fixes
 - Add SQL files into the package